How to Change Your Life with Affirmations

 January 23, 2023 9:00 AM EST | 6 min read

 If you’d like to change your life, consider changing your beliefs about reality.

 Here’s how this works: People want consistency between their beliefs and their behaviors.

-So if they change their beliefs, a behavioral change will likely follow.
+So if they change their beliefs, a behavioral change will probably follow.